-It doesn’t happen often that the crew of a Star Trek Starship find the time to celebrate holidays, especially thinking that traditions on board are not just human’s (already varied) and to please everyone could be a problem.
-Sometime, though, you find the time, and on some occasions there is also someone who invents new celebrations!
+It doesn’t happen often that the crew of a Star Trek starship find the time to celebrate holidays; especially highlighting not just human traditions on board, but also finding one to please everyone could be a problem.
+Sometime, though, you find the time, and on some occasions, there is also someone who invents new celebrations!

-We already talked about Christmas quite some time ago in ISTM.
-Surely aboard Captain Kirk’s Enterprise they celebrate the traditional American Thanksgiving Day (as seen in the episode “Charlie X”), even if the turkey is a special one that makes us suppose that in Star Trek future replicators are...vegetarian!
-In fact, Kirk orders the galley: “If the crew has to eat synthetic meat, that at least it resembles a turkey!”
+We already talked about Christmas quite some time ago in Inside Star Trek Magazine.
+Aboard Captain Kirk’s Enterprise, they celebrate the traditional American Thanksgiving Day (as seen in the episode “Charlie X”), even if the turkey is a special one.
+After all, Star Trek future replicators are...vegetarian!
+In fact, Kirk orders the galley, “If the crew has to eat synthetic meat, that at least it resembles a turkey!”

-Also a party is The Day of Honor, the traditional celebration that sees a Klingon warrior evaluate the results of the battles of the past year.
-Accompanied by a beautiful Rokeg blood pie, the celebration is perhaps too harsh for B’Elanna (as seen in the episode “Day of Honor”), who fails to follow the advice of Neelix: “I think traditions are a great thing, and they should be kept alive.”
+Another party is The Day of Honor, the traditional celebration that sees a Klingon warrior evaluate the results of the battles of the past year.
+Accompanied by a beautiful Rokeg blood pie, the celebration is perhaps too harsh for B’Elanna (as seen in the episode “Day of Honor”), who fails to follow the advice of Neelix, “I think traditions are a great thing, and they should be kept alive.”

 The Klingon’s sense of fun is bonded with aggression and rudeness, as the young son of Worf, Alexander, discovers (in “Firstborn”) when he is brought to the Kot’baval Festival.
 There, historical reconstructions of duels are performed to remember how Kahless the Unforgettable defeated the tyrant Molor in one swift duel.

-Historic, but much more fun, is the First Contact Day that is celebrated on April 5th, especially if Neelix and Naomi (as we see in the episode “Homestead”) are to organize it.
-The tradition does not provide anything specifi c, and so on Voyager sandwiches with cheese are served, a jukebox plays music, and there is the solemn repetition of the first words uttered by Vulcans to Terran people: “Live long and prosper.”
+Historic, but much more fun, is First Contact Day, which is celebrated on April 5, especially if Neelix and Naomi (as seen in the episode “Homestead”) are to organize it.
+The tradition does not provide anything specific, and so on Voyager sandwiches with cheese are served, a jukebox plays music, and there is the solemn repetition of the first words uttered by Vulcans to Terran people — “Live long and prosper.”